-I had a pretty great upbringing, as a basically only child (my Dad has a son from another marriage but he was quite a lot older so didn’t live with us) I received undivided love and attention.
+I had a pretty great upbringing, and as a basically only child (my Dad has a son from a previous marriage but he’s quite a lot older than me so was really an adult once I was born) I received undivided love and attention.

-I was a bit of an emotionally unstable child (possible understatement of the century), I developed migraines aged 7/8 (nothing to do with my emotional instability) and binge eating disorder at I don’t know what age because I cannot remember a time when I haven’t had it.
+I was a bit of an emotionally unstable child (possible understatement of the century).
+I developed migraines aged seven and binge eating disorder at I don’t know what age because I cannot remember a time when I didn’t have it.

-As I became a teenager my emotional instability became more of an issue.
-I also became a grade A student, chronic over achiever and very passionate about chicken keeping and farming.
+As I got older and started high school my emotional instability became more of an issue.
+I also became a grade A student, chronic over achiever and pretty darn introverted.